fbpixelPolycystic Ovary Syndrome (PCOS): Symptoms, Causes, and Treatment | Thomson Medical

 • PCOS is less commonly diagnosed postmenopause.
 However, some women may continue to experience PCOS-related symptoms or metabolic issues, necessitating ongoing management and monitoring.

-It's essential to recognie that PCOS can affect women at different stages of their reproductive lives, and the presentation of symptoms may evolve over time.
+It's essential to recognise that PCOS can affect women at different stages of their reproductive lives, and the presentation of symptoms may evolve over time.
 Early diagnosis and intervention are crucial for managing PCOS effectively and reducing the risk of associated health complications.
-Therefore, women of all ages who experience symptoms suggestive of PCOS should seek medical evaluation and appropriate care from healthcare providers experienced in managing this condition.
+So, if you experience symptoms suggestive of PCOS, it's recommended that you seek medical evaluation and appropriate care from an obstetrician and gynaecologist.

 doctor_explaining_cervical_health.jpg